 3. Decide to accept or reject.
 The receiver of feedback gets to choose whether or not any of it has merit.
 The benefit of cooling off first is that you have a better chance of seeing any wise nuggets in the other person’s rampant criticism.
 And if there aren’t any, you get to reject the gift of insults.
 If there is a good nugget in the feedback, decide what you can do with it and tell the other person.

-4. Repeat.
-Several times.
+4. Make steps 1-3 a habit.
 This demonstrates your willingness to consider feedback the other is offering.
 This the courageous step, by the way, the place where most will be tempted to throw in the towel.
 You may be thinking, Why should I have to keep listening to this crap?
 Why is it my burden to be the adult here?
 Well, because you are an adult.
 Keep your eyes on the long game — you are working toward a long-term solution, not short-term triumph.

 5. Raise the second issue (frequency or unpleasant delivery) later.
 At a time completely separate, and in private, raise the second issue, the frequency or manner in which they criticize.
 You might say something like, I’d like to talk about something that’s been weighing on me.
 I’ve been working hard not to push back when you offer me feedback, and now I’d like you to consider some feedback from me.
 When can we talk about this for a few minutes?

 I advised Bev to try the above strategy for a few weeks before going to Step 5.
 It does mean she’ll have to bite her tongue.
 But if this is the man she loves, a few weeks is a pretty small period in a lifetime relationship.
 It takes a while to change a habit that’s well-established.